Last updated: 5 May 2022

-The risk assessments compare a vessel’s travel history with the AGM and BMSB management measures as defined by the Craft Risk Management Standard: Vessels 3 (CRMS: Vessels) and the Import Health Standard: Vehicles, Machinery and Parts 4 (IHS: VMP) in order to identify possible contamination.
+The risk assessments compare a vessel’s travel history with the AGM and BMSB management measures as defined by the Craft Risk Management Standard: Vessels 3 (CRMS: Vessels) and the Import Health Standard: Vehicles, Machinery and Parts 4 (IHS: VMP) in order to identify possible presence of the managed organism.
 Starboard evaluates risk based on vessel pathways rather than freight.

-The colour of the vessel on the map represents this risk of hitchhiker pest (AGM and/or BMSB) contamination, as determined by the occurrence of port visits in an AGM and/or BMSB risk country during the risk period.
+The colour of the vessel on the map represents this risk of having hitchhiker pests (AGM and/or BMSB) on board, as determined by the occurrence of port visits in an AGM and/or BMSB risk area during the risk period.
 All dates specified to calculate risks are in NZST/NZDT.

 |AGM||The vessel has visited an AGM risk area during the relevant risk period within the last 12 months|

 |BMSB||The vessel is a cargo vessel and has visited a BMSB risk country during the risk period|

 |AGM, BMSB||The vessel has visited an AGM risk area during the relevant risk period within the last 12 monthsand The vessel is a cargo vessel and has visited a BMSB risk country during the risk period|

 |Low risk||The vessel did not visit an AGM risk area during the relevant risk period, and has no AIS data gaps of >12 hours during that timeand The vessel is a cargo vessel and did not visit a BMSB risk country during the risk period, and has no AIS data gaps of >12 hours during that time or The vessel had visited AGM and/or BMSB risk areas during relevant risk periods or has AIS data gaps of >12 hours during that time, but has been to a New Zealand port since|